NBA Rumors: LA Lakers ‘Building A Relationship’ With Giannis Antetokounmpo’s Agency Ahead Of 2021 Free Agency

-Despite finally ending their title drought last season, the reigning NBA champions Los Angeles Lakers continue to find ways to upgrade their current roster.
+Despite ending their title drought last season, the reigning NBA champion Los Angeles Lakers continue to find ways to upgrade their current roster.
 They first addressed their need for another shot creator and playmaker by trading for Dennis Schroder and filled the huge holes left by their departing veterans by signing Marc Gasol, Montrezl Harrell, and Wesley Matthews in the 2020 free agency.
-Though all of their 2020 offseason acquisitions are viewed as preparations to defend their throne in the 2020-21 NBA season, some people think that it’s also a major step towards another big move that they are planning to make in the summer of 2021 where Milwaukee Bucks power forward Giannis Antetokounmpo is set to become an unrestricted free agent.
+Though all of their offseason acquisitions are viewed as preparation to defend their throne in the 2020-21 NBA season, some people think that it’s also a major step toward another big move that they are planning to make in the summer of 2021.
+That’s when Milwaukee Bucks power forward Giannis Antetokounmpo is set to become an unrestricted free agent.

-With the recent additions of Schroder and Matthews and their decision to bring back Kostas Antetotekounmpo, Eric Pincus of Bleacher Report believes that the Lakers are “building a relationship” with Giannis’ agency, Octagon.
+With the recent additions of Schroder and Matthews, and their decision to bring back Kostas Antetokounmpo, Eric Pincus of Bleacher Report believes that the Lakers are “building a relationship” with Giannis’ agency, Octagon.

 “The Lakers also seemed to be building a relationship with another agency in Octagon, where Giannis Antetokounmpo is partnered with Alex Saratsis and Jeff Austin.
 Is it a coincidence that Schroder, Matthews and the younger Antetokounmpo are all with Octagon?
 Wasn’t it that first year with Caldwell-Pope, a year before James’ arrival in Los Angeles, that the Lakers began to build a relationship with Paul and Klutch?
 It doesn’t take much to see the Lakers were trying to follow the same path.”